rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-rescue-mode.rst

 Rescue and unrescue server action operations
 --------------------------------------------

-For examples of these operations, see :ref:`Rescue mode operations <api-operations-svr-basic>`.
+For examples of these operations, see :ref:`Server Actions Rescue operations <api-operations-svr-basic>`.